What Is Upward Communication?

 - helping the organization know employees’ accomplishments, challenges, and attitudes

-- receiving feedback, and encourages ongoing two-way communication For the employees,
+- receiving feedback, and encourages ongoing two-way communication

 - being able to communicate upward them a stake in the organization and promotes a sense of dignity or importance.